 Trimming your Cavalier King Charles Spaniel’s nails isn’t difficult and can easily be done at home.
-You’ll have greatest success in the long term, however, if you start slowly and help your pet learn to associate nail trimming with a positive experience.
+You’ll have greatest success in the long term if you start slowly.
+Help your pet learn to associate nail trimming with a positive experience.

 Your dog’s nails consist of an outer insensitive shell which protects a small blood vessel and nerve endings inside.
 If your pet’s nails are light colored, it will be relatively easy for you to the pink area where the blood vessel begins.
 If your dog’s nails are dark colored, use the bend or hook in the shape of the nail as a guide and clip off only a little of the nail tip at a time.